Henry Allingham: Family life

-Allingham met Dorothy Cator in Great Yarmouth, Norfolk in 1918.
-They married the same year in Romford, when she was 24 and he was 22.
+Allingham met Dorothy Cator (1897-1970) in Great Yarmouth, Norfolk in 1918.
+They married the same year in Romford, when she was 21 and he was 22.
 They moved to Eastbourne, Sussex in 1961 and remained married until she died there from acute and chronic lymphatic leukaemia.
-They had two daughters, Betty (born 1921) and Jean (1923–2001).
-Jean immigrated to the United States after she married an American WWII veteran soldier and died aged 78 in 2001.
-At the time of his death Allingham believed that Betty had died.
-He had lost touch with her in the 1970s following a family rift after the death of his wife in 1971; however she was still alive aged 88 when her father died, and living in Stroud, Gloucestershire.
-In addition to Betty, at the time of his death Allingham had:
+They had two daughters, Betty (1920-2023) and Jean (1923–2001).
+Jean emigrated to the United States after she married a US WWII veteran soldier and died aged 78 in 2001.

-7 grandchildren, 16 great-grandchildren, 14 great-great-grandchildren and 1 great-great-great-grandchild.
+At the time of his death Allingham had 7 grandchildren, 16 great-grandchildren, 14 great-great-grandchildren and 1 great-great-great-grandchild.

 Second World War

 During the Second World War, Allingham was in a reserved occupation and worked on a number of projects.
 Perhaps his most significant contribution was the design of an effective counter-measure to the German magnetic mines.
 During his Christmas lunch in 1939 he was called away to help design a system that would neutralise the mines and open the port of Harwich, Essex.
 Nine days later, he had successfully completed the task.